 |By February 2020||Examples:

 Familiarize yourself with the blog announcement and this article to plan a smooth migration for your users.
-See Check Skype for Business voicemail and options for details on the Cloud Voicemail capabilities.
+See Check Skype for Business voicemail and options for details on the Phone System Voicemail capabilities.

 Establish a Skype for Business hybrid topology